zaproxy/zaproxy-website/site/content/docs/desktop/addons/graphql-support/options.md

 The maximum depth of a generated query.

+## Lenient Maximum Query Depth

+If enabled, this option prevents invalid queries by allowing additional depth for fields with no leaf types.
+If disabled, Maximum Query Depth is enforced strictly, even if it means generating an invalid query.

+## Additional Query Depth

+The value for this option is used only if the "Lenient Maximum Query Depth" option is enabled.
+The maximum additional depth used to search for leaf-type fields.
+If a leaf type is not found, the generated query may be invalid and a message is logged.

 ## Maximum Arguments Depth

 The maximum depth of specified arguments.
 This is useful when a field has an input object as an argument.